laojianzi/laojianzi/README.md

 - [github/gh-aw](https://github.com/github/gh-aw) - GitHub Agentic Workflows (1 week ago)
 - [zai-org/GLM-5](https://github.com/zai-org/GLM-5) - GLM-5: From Vibe Coding to Agentic Engineering (1 week ago)
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.
 (1 week ago)
 - [earchibald/gemini-superpowers](https://github.com/earchibald/gemini-superpowers) - An adaptor for Gemini CLI to use the world-class obra/superpowers framework.
-(1 week ago)
+(2 weeks ago)

 #### 👯 Check out some of my recent followers